Feature: #108345 - Allow extensions without ext_emconf.php in classic mode

 TYPO3, however, needs to know which other extensions an extension depends on in order to resolve the extension loading order correctly.

-Therefore, TYPO3 must know which package names refer to extensions and which do not.
+Therefore, TYPO3 must know which package names refer to TYPO3 extensions and which refer to regular Composer packages.
 In Composer mode, this can be resolved automatically.

 {